EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 1 - improvement of general signage **

-2 - night lighting of signaling and daytime lighting of underground passages at suitable levels to avoid glare and the “black hole” **
+2 - night-time lighting of signage and daytime lighting of underground passages at suitable levels to avoid glare and the "black hole" **

 5 - modulation and synchronization of traffic lights **

-7 - standardization of the width of lanes in the countryside **
+7 - standardization of lane width in the countryside **

-8 - elimination of three-lane roads for the benefit of four lanes **
+8 - elimination of three-lane roads in favor of four lanes **

-9 - carrying out crossings that do not cut traffic, this by superimposed tracks **
+9 - construction of crossings that do not cut off traffic, by overlapping lanes **

 10- realization of superimposed parallel tracks seismic on congested roads